Philadelphia Visitors Center

 • Strasburg Railroad

-One Historic Dr. (off Rt.
-896), Strasburg, 717-687-7522.
-Enjoy a 45-min. ride aboard an historic coal-burning steam train to Paradise, PA, in your choice of five different railroad cars.
+301 Gap Rd., Ronks, PA, 866-725-9666.
+Enjoy a 45-min. ride aboard an historic steam train to Paradise, PA, in your choice of five different railroad cars.
 Seasonal special events include train rides with Santa, the Easter Bunny, military reenactors or Thomas the Tank Engine.
-Station includes historic trains and rail cars, bookstore, trackside restaurant, dining car and gift shop.
+Station includes historic trains and rail cars, bookstore, trackside restaurant, dining car, kids play area and gift shop.

 • National Toy Train Museum